What is Hand, foot, and mouth disease?

 Dear Son recovered in a week.
 The disease can last as long as two weeks.
 The first three days are the most painful ones.

 Speaking of treatments, I am afraid there is no treatment.
 The virus leaves or clears up in around ten days on its own.
 The best parents can do is to make sure that the child is comfortable.
 Pain medications help.
 We gave Dear Son Tylenol (Acetaminophen) to reduce the pain.
 Tylenol helped.
 The child’s pediatrician may prescribe something else.

 Do I need to take my child to a pediatrician in case of Hand, foot, and mouth disease?

 Yes.
-It is a must because there can be many reasons of blisters, rashes, and fever.
+It is a must because there can be many reasons for blisters, rashes, and fever.
 The disease has to be diagnosed medically.

 Can someone get hand foot and mouth twice?

 Chances are low based on statistics.
 However, virus and bacteria evolve over time.
-Moreover, there are multiple viruses that cause hand foot and mouth disease.
+Moreover, there are multiple viruses that cause this disease.
 Therefore, there is always a chance of getting exposed to the disease a second time.

 Did we get the disease when Dear Son had it?

 No. The chances of adults getting the hand foot and mouth disease is less than half than infants and toddlers.
 Who will take care of a kid if parents are also exposed to the disease? 🙂 This probably means that if an adult gets the disease, the members of the family between ages zero to five have a very high chance of catching the disease.